ShurimasKitten/HomoclinicContinuation_COCO/README.md

 </div>

-## Working examples
+## Example one: a standard Belnikov transition
 We now demonstrate the boundary value problem (BVP) using a four-dimensional climate model -- however, our implementation workds for any given system.
 The periodic solutions have already been computed and are stored in the `exampleData` file.
 Users only need to provide their COCO compatible vector field and ODE function handle in the structural array `probSettings`; refer to `loadDefaultSettings()` for the detailed implementation.

-### Example 1: A standard Belnikov bifurcation
-The code below computes a homoclinic bifurcatoin curve originating from a Bogdanov-Takens point. neighboring Hopf and saddle-node bifurcations of equilibria are illustrated, their computation is not included here.
+While neighboring bifurcations are illustrated, their computation is not included here.

+### Code
 ```markdown
 # Load settings
 [probSettings, thmEq, thmPO, thmHB, thmSN, thmHom, thmSNPst, thmSNPun, thmPDst] = loadDefaultSettings();